-Less than one percent

-(1) Mr. Perelman through Mafco Holdings (which through Revlon Worldwide) beneficially owns 11,250,000 shares of Class A Common Stock (representing 56.6% of the outstanding shares of Class A Common Stock) and all of the outstanding 31,250,000 shares of Class B Common Stock, which together represent 83.1% of the outstanding shares of Common Stock and has approximately 97.4% of the combined voting power of the outstanding shares of Common Stock.
-All of the shares of Common Stock owned by Revlon Worldwide are pledged by Revlon Worldwide to secure its obligations under certain indebtedness, and shares of intermediate holding companies are or may from time to time be pledged to secure obligations of Mafco Holdings or its affiliates.
+- Less than one percent. - (1) Mr. Perelman through Mafco Holdings (which through REV Holdings) beneficially owns 11,250,000 shares of Class A Common Stock (representing 56.6% of the outstanding shares of Class A Common Stock) and all of the outstanding 31,250,000 shares of Class B Common Stock, which together represent 83.1% of the outstanding shares of Common Stock and has approximately 97.4% of the combined voting power of the outstanding shares of Common Stock.
+All of the shares of Common Stock owned by REV Holdings are pledged by REV Holdings to secure obligations, and shares of intermediate holding companies are or may from time to time be pledged to secure obligations of Mafco Holdings or its affiliates. - (2) Reflects 9,250 shares which may be acquired under options which vested on January 9, 1998 - (3) All of such shares are held by trusts for Mr. Drapkin's children and beneficial ownership is disclaimed. - (4) Includes 414 shares acquired pursuant to the Company matching under the 401(k) Plan and the Excess Plan, and 31,250 shares which may be acquired under options which vested on January 9, 1998.

-- (2) All of such shares are held by trusts for Mr. Drapkin's children and beneficial ownership is disclaimed. - (3) Includes 5,800 shares owned by Mr. Fox's wife and 4,200 shares owned by his children as to which beneficial ownership is disclaimed. - (4) Includes 1,000 shares owned by Mr. Levin's daughter as to which beneficial ownership is disclaimed. - (5) Includes 2,000 shares owned by Mr. Semel's children as to which beneficial ownership is disclaimed. - (6) Based upon a Schedule 13G filed by Wellington Management Company, LLP and provided to the Company in February 1997, Wellington Management has shared voting power as to 912,000 shares and shared dispositive power as to all 1,352,300 shares. - (7) Includes 16,500 shares owned by executive officers not listed in the table as to which beneficial ownership is disclaimed for 2,350 shares.
-Also includes 4,750 shares which may be acquired under options which vest on February 28, 1997.
+- (5) Includes 472 shares acquired pursuant to the Company matching under the 401(k) Plan and the Excess Plan and 42,500 shares which may be acquired under options which vested on January 9, 1998. - (6) Includes 5,800 shares owned by Mr. Fox's wife and 4,200 shares owned by his children as to which beneficial ownership is disclaimed, 468 shares acquired pursuant to the Company matching under the 401(k) Plan and the Excess Plan and 12,500 shares which may be acquired under options which vested on January 9, 1998. - (7) Includes 1,000 shares owned by Mr. Levin's daughter as to which beneficial ownership is disclaimed, 489 shares acquired under the 401(k) Plan and the Excess Plan and 42,500 shares which may be acquired under options which vested on January 9, 1998. - (8) Includes 2,000 shares owned by Mr. Semel's children as to which beneficial ownership is disclaimed. - (9) Based upon a Schedule 13G filed by Massachusetts Financial Services Company in February 1998, Massachusetts Financial Services Company has sole voting power as to 1,137,280 shares and sole dispositive power as to all 1,146,480 shares - (10) Includes 49,249 shares owned by executive officers not listed in the table as to which beneficial ownership is disclaimed for 750 shares.
+Included in this share number for such executive officers not listed in the table are 7,250 shares which may be acquired under options which vested on February 28, 1997, 15,750 shares which may be acquired under options which vested on January 9, 1998, 7,250 shares which may be acquired under options which vest on February 28, 1997, and 1,446 shares acquired under the 401(k) Plan and the Excess Plan.